 People love sex.
 It's a biological need, and that's something we have to admit in ourselves.
 We crave for it from our loved ones, and sex makes our bondage deeper towards one another.
 No matter what we say, we cannot deny that we have to quench this physical and psychological need.
-One of the greatest philosophers Arthur Schopenhauer notes that the sexual impulse has the power to disrupt all of society, describing it as "the ultimate goal of almost all human effort".
+But, have sex without protection?

 Despite everything, there is always something we can do as an individual to protect ourselves from STIs.
 First, you should be comfortable communicating with your partner about any STI history before having sex with him or her.
 If possible, test yourself periodically if you have more than one partner, and always wear a condom when having sex with a new partner.
 The satisfaction that sex gives you is way better when you know that you're not exposed to any illness that can destroy your life without you even knowing it.
 Having sex in a responsible manner is way better than doing it wildly.